LESFMIP-sprint/sprint-info/docs/github.md

 #### 1. Create a project repository

-On your own or someone in your project group (preferably one who has never done it before), create a repository for the project under the `CANARI-sprint` organization, `https://github.com/CANARI-sprint`
+On your own or someone in your project group (preferably one who has done it before), create a repository for the project under the `CANARI-sprint` organization, `https://github.com/CANARI-sprint`

 ![New Repo](assets/newRepo.png)